After You Move In

 • Take care of your pets.
 For your individual liability and the safety of your pet, do not leave your pet unattended for long periods of time or let it roam freely.

-• Residents are required to remove snow from sidewalks for the safety of yourself and neighbors.
+• Residents are required to remove snow from sidewalks for safety.

 • Be careful to remove snow from your walkway, stairs, and mailbox for the postal service.